NgenNo9/project-1-DateIRL/README.md

 ### **Validation**

-On running the HTML files through the ]Official W3C HTML Validation Tool](https://validator.w3.org/), itv was noticed that the section IDs were used in multiple instances.
+On running the HTML files through the [Official W3C HTML Validation Tool](https://validator.w3.org/), itv was noticed that the section IDs were used in multiple instances.
 It was thought by this Junior Dev that IDs had some utility use cases, however this seems to not be case.
 These IDs were changed to classes where necessary, with specific references to the **Events** section of the index.html.
 This was also found in 1 instance in the `sign-up.html` file.
 The ID was modified here instead of changing to a class.
 The issue was in relation to a form label and input.
 So an ID was necessary in this case.

 On re-running the HTML validator, no issues were found.
-The CSS val;idation was run after the HTML was updated and no issues were found in the [CSS Validation Tool](https://jigsaw.w3.org/css-validator/).
+The CSS validation was run after the HTML was updated and no issues were found in the [CSS Validation Tool](https://jigsaw.w3.org/css-validator/).

 ### **Image Attribution**